jmgg88/MLNanodegree/capstone/CapstoneProposal.md

 ### Solution Statement

 Since the nature of the market data is sequential, the proposed solution is to model the system using a Recurrent Neural Network, which is intrinsicly adapted to the structure of the problem.
 The network will be provided with depth since experimental evidence strongly suggests this helps obtaining a better model (see [1]).
 In addition, the proposed solution will use Long Short-Term Memory cells (LSTMs) since it is expected they will be able to learn better the market behaviours, which are highly influenced by long and short term depdendencies.
 It is expected that this will also allow the model to better adapt to the different market regimes (trendy or lateral).
 The architecture and tuning of the network will be iterated as part of the project.
-The implementation will be performed in python using tensorflow.
+The implementation will be performed in python using tensorflow ([4]).

 ### Benchmark Model